 In addition, we recommend that you carry:

 If your nonimmigrant visa stamp has expired, you will have to apply for a new visa to reenter the U.S. unless you will be using Automatic Revalidation.
-Please review the Visa Renewal handout, and speak with an International Student Advisor at GEO before you leave the United States to apply for a visa renewal.
+Please review the Visa Renewal handout, and speak with an immigration advisor before you leave the United States to apply for a visa renewal.

 If you are traveling to Mexico, Canada or any country that is not your country of citizenship, you may need a visa to enter that country.
 The following contacts may be helpful to determine if you need a visa to enter another country: